-Housing remains open during the following break periods: mid-term pause, Thanksgiving vacation, spring vacation.
-During these breaks, you may remain in your assigned room at no additional cost.
+Housing remains open during the following break periods: Mid-Term Pause, Thanksgiving vacation, spring vacation.
+During these breaks you may remain in your assigned room at no additional cost.
 You may leave personal items in your room during any break period; however, the college does not assume responsibility for personal articles.
-Campus services such as Dining Services may alter their hours during these times.
+Campus services such as dining services may alter their hours during these times.

-During Winter Vacation students are not permitted to remain on campus without approval from Residence Life & Housing.
-Certain Winter sport athletes are permitted to return to campus on the date established by the Athletic Department.
-During Winter Vacation the following spaces will not be used to house students who are approved to be on campus during the break: Adams Hall, Drayer Hall, or Morgan Hall.
-If you live in any of these residences and require housing over the winter break, you will be assigned to a temporary space.
+During Winter Vacation students are not permitted to remain on campus.
+Winter sport athletes are permitted to return to campus after December 31 and will be assigned to temporary housing spaces.
+The following spaces may be used to house students who are approved to be on campus during the break: McKenney Suites, Louther Street Townhouses (373, 377, 379, 381, 383), Todd House, Factory Apartments (230 and 236 W. North Street).
+If you live in any of these residences, your space may be temporarily reassigned to house other students over the break.
+You may, however, leave belongings in these rooms/apartments during the break.

-Students requesting housing during any break period and/or after exams must request permission directly with the Residence Life and Housing office prior to the start of each break period.
-Students who have an active discipline record will not be permitted to remain on campus over any break and/or after exams without permission from the Director of Residence Life and Housing.
+Students requesting housing during any break period and/or after exams must request permission directly with the Office of Campus Life prior to the start of each break period.
+Students who have an active discipline record will not be permitted to remain on-campus over any break and/or after exams without permission from the Director of Campus Life.

-At the end of the academic year, only graduating seniors and students involved in commencement are allowed to remain on campus.
-All students, other than graduating seniors, who need to stay on campus must request permission to remain in housing directly with the Residence Life and Housing office.
+At the end of the academic year, only seniors and students involved in graduation are allowed to remain on campus.
+All students, other than graduating seniors, who need to stay on campus must request permission to remain in housing directly with the Office of Campus Life.
 The student will then be notified if their request has been approved.

-Business Ventures & Solicitation
+Business Ventures